Qovery/qovery-client-javascript/docs/ContainerSecretApi.md

 > Secret createContainerSecret(containerId, opts)

-NOT YET IMPLEMENTED - Add a secret to the container
+Add a secret to the container

 - Add a secret to the container.